Mcdonoughd/CS4516/README.md

 All data collected was collected using tshark.
 A pcap trace started from when the app first launched, and there was a significant pause between bursts, a human intervened to end the pcap trace.

 - Location was rejected when asked
+- News app data was collected over a total of two days (both text)
+- Weather was opened to Worcester MA
 - Between each test, all background apps were cleared
 - News size varied depending on if the highlighted new was video or text
 - Fruit Ninja tended to have large ranges of packet sizes

 2. Flow

 A flow as we defined it, is the set of all data that flow within the single packet burst.
 Here we analyze a flow as the number and sizes of packets sent and received as well as the Standard Deviation of the the size of the sent packets.

 3. Cleaning Data

 When reading the pcap trace file, the program only reads the UDP and TCP protocol packets.

+4. SVM

+Flow vectors were classified using SVM

+__Our classifier is roughly 60% accurate.__